Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 If you’re not taking a prescription – a prebiotic may not be indicated until later in your gut reboot.

 Someone may also follow a prescription with a partial substitution (ex.
-50%) of an elemental diet powder while they reintegrate into a diet.
-Dependence on medication alone may lead to higher instances of relapse (as well as the possible development of antibiotic resistance).
+50%) of a elemental diet powder while they reintegrate a diet.
+A dependence on medication alone may lead to higher instances of relapse (as well as possible development of antibiotic resistance).

 You are what your bacteria ferment!
 So you want them breaking down the right things – which usually means no processed foods, and limited grains and sugar!